 Both the 1DX Mark II and the PEN-F are recent models that feature in their makers' current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the PEN-F does not have a direct predecessor.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.

 Review summary: Canon 1D X Mark II vs Olympus PEN-F

 So what conclusions can be drawn?
-Is the Canon 1D X Mark II better than the Olympus PEN-F or vice versa?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Canon 1D X Mark II or the Olympus PEN-F – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.